Kiyan-Sln/DSA210-Project/README.md

 # DSA210-Project

 This project explores how weather conditions influence the sales trends of different product categories in coffee shops.
-The dataset contains transaction data from three coffee shop brands operating in the same areas of New York City.
+The dataset contains transaction data from three coffee shop brands operating in different areas of New York City.
 The sales data is categorized into:
 * Coffee (Drip coffee, espresso, brewed coffee)
 * Tea (Chai, herbal, and specialty teas)
 * Bakery (Pastries, muffins, sandwiches)